Darpan Inani: HDFC commercial

 He was featured in an HDFC Life commercial entitled "Bounce Back".
 His life journey was the main theme of the advertisement, which illuminated how he overcame the manifold hurdles that came his way.
 This advertisement was appreciated and recognized by public at large.

 Special appearance

 He was invited for a special interview on the occasion of 70th Republic day on the exclusive telecast of 'Proud to be Indian' of Republic News Channel, which is one of India's leading news channels headed by Arnab Goswami.

 Film

 Inani has featured in the award-winning Chess documentary film Algorithms directed by Ian McDonald.
 Algorithms is a documentary on little known sporting field of Blind Chess in India.
 The film features three upcoming blind players who reveal their daily struggles, anxieties and hopes.

 Awards

 Inani is honoured with the Yuva Ratna award by All India Marwari Yuva Manch in April 2018 in Siliguri, West Bengal.
 He is the recipient of the Navratna Award - 2018 awarded by Yuma Television.

 Public Speaking

-Inani is an eloquent orator.
-His style of expression is very free spirited and unconventional.
-He has delivered talks on many reputable platforms and events like TEDxYouth at LMGC lucknow and FICCI Ludhiana.
+Inani delivered a talk titled “Say ‘I Can’” at a TEDxYouth event at Lucknow Model College.